xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+A banker is a fellow who lends you his umbrella when the sun is shining and wants it back the minute it begins to rain.
+		-- Mark Twain